 A blend of mint and chamomile is excellent in masking the taste of CBD and it adds to the soothing and relaxing benefits of CBD.
 Chamomile helps in calming the mind and aiding sleep but without causing drowsiness.
 It is also an excellent promoter of digestion.

 Aromatic peppermint upgrades CBD oil with a bold flavor profile to stimulate the senses and calm the mind.
+Many brands like Endoca, Martha Stewart and others, produce CBD tinctires with peppermint flavor.
 A peppermint flavored CBD tincture drop under the tongue spreads the subtle peppermint flavors, with a soft sweetness and cooling finish for a truly refreshing experience.

 A dash of the citrus blend is a refreshing take on the regular CBD tincture.
 The lemon flavor adds a fresh and balanced taste that isn’t very overpowering.
 Lemon not only adds to the flavor but also contributes a few benefits.